 Decarbonisation commitments made as part of post-COVID-19 economic recovery plans must be approached with a full understanding of the costs and impacts of various technologies in the electricity system as a whole.
 The full costs of electricity provision come in three categories: i) plant‑level production costs, ii) grid‑level system costs, and iii) external social and environmental costs.
 The social and environmental impacts of electricity provision affect people in ways currently not captured by market prices.
 Therefore, to improve welfare, energy decision makers must integrate full costs accounting into their policies.

 Policymakers also need to take into account system costs in order to reconcile climate objectives with economic goals.
-A recent NEA study highlights can impact the costs of electricity provision.
+A recent NEA study highlights that in certain scenarios an increased share of variable renewable energy (VRE) can impact the costs of electricity provision.
 These issues appear as overall system costs, which comprise profile, balancing and connection costs, as well as transmission and distribution costs.
 As such, at higher rates of variable renewable energy, the value for nuclear flexibility increases progressively.

 Both large Generation III reactors and Small Modular Reactors (SMRs) have inherent load-following characteristics that make them capable of operating flexibly in electricity systems with large penetration of VRE technologies.
 It is increasingly recognised that advanced reactor technologies, including SMRs, can also be suitable for non-electric applications such as industrial heat, desalination and hydrogen production.
 Such flexibility inherent to SMRs could present some benefits from the perspective of system cost optimisation.